 ‘She doesn’t want to say any more,’ cut in Francine.
 ‘She’s actually shy.’

-But shy was not what Nikki was and they both knew it – Nikki and him.
+Shy was not what Nikki was and all three knew it.

 ‘I love you, Francine.’